Officer shoots man in custody after emergency room scuffle - NewsBreak

 Officer shoots man in custody after emergency room scuffle

-DURHAM, N.C. — A man in police custody was shot and killed in a North Carolina emergency room early Saturday after scuffling with an officer, officials said.
-The man was in...www.wral.com

-DURHAM, N.C. — A man in police custody was shot and killed in a North Carolina emergency room early Saturday after scuffling with an officer, officials said.
-The man was in...www.wral.com
+A man in police custody was shot and killed in a North Carolina emergency room early Saturday after scuffling with an officer, officials said.

+The man was in the custody of Durham police and was receiving treatment at Duke University Hospital, news outlets reported.

+While receiving treatment, he began struggling with an officer and took his gun, Duke Health Director Sarah Avery said in a statement.

 Comments / 0